 All fields are required

 Yes, you can sue if you get Salmonella food poisoning.
-If the food that gave you Salmonella can be identified, you can sue the store or restaurant where you bought the food.
+If the food, product or animal that gave you Salmonella can be identified, you can sue the store, restaurant, or supplier where you bought it.
 If a food manufacturer was at fault, you can also sue the manufacturer who contaminated the food with Salmonella.
 A Salmonella lawyer can help you file a claim for compensation or a Salmonella lawsuit.
 Contact our experienced legal team at The Lange Law Firm for a free legal consultation today.

 Salmonella is a bacterium.
 Salmonella causes a foodborne illness called Salmonellosis.
 Most of the time, Salmonella lives in the intestines of animals, and does not make them sick.
 A chicken or a turkey infected with Salmonella will often not show any signs of illness.
 However, when ingested by humans, Salmonella can make us very sick.